aboaishehmohammed/interview-task/README.md

     java -jar interview-task-1.0-SNAPSHOT.jar /home/user/out/marks.csv /home/user/out/marks_normalized.csv mark z-score
     ```
 * Support another type of files, like XML or json, make sure to not break the old cases as well.
 You can utilize third-party dependencies and libraries to implement this
-* Implement an HTML layout which allows a user to upload a file, choose the column to scale,
+* Implement an HTML layout which allows a user to upload a csvFile, choose the column to scale,
-then generate the result CSV file, provide steps on how to use it.
+then generate the result CSV csvFile, provide steps on how to use it.
 You can utilize third-party dependencies and librarires to implement this.
 * There are some scenarios we didn't cover in our unit tests, can you find them and provide proper
 test coverage for them.